Should You Make a Fashion Blogger the Face of Your Non-Fashion Campaign?

 You’ve probably seen them, people who have hundreds of thousands of online followers because they have mastered the art of looking good and dressing well.
 No small feat.
 These fashion bloggers possess measurable influence within their online communities.
-From a marketing standpoint, it makes sense that they are highly sought after by a variety of brands looking to get involved in influencer marketing.
+From a marketing standpoint, it makes sense that brands want to do business with them.

 Why fashion influencers?

 The key, however, it to find a link between your brand and the kind of content that the influencer posts.
-If the influencer doesn’t see a logical link or just isn’t interested in your brand, then they are unlikely to agree to team up with you.
+If the influencer doesn’t see a logical link or just isn’t interested in your brand, then he or she is unlikely to agree to team up with you.

 What’s fashion got to do with it?

-For example, let’s say you run a travel company that likes to target millennials who are interested in taking a few months or a year out to travel the world.
+Let’s say you run a travel experience company that likes to target Millennials who are interested in taking a few months or a year out to travel the world.
 Yes, there are fashion bloggers who travel.
 But there are also fashion bloggers that appeal largely to the type of Millennials who are adventurous, have time flexibility, and who are okay going it alone.

-A fashion blogger that targets Moms might like to share recipes or products related to children, not just children’s clothes, either.
-Fashion posts aimed at middle-aged men could team up with a brand that sells power tools or golfing equipment, for example.
+A fashion blogger who targets Moms might like to share recipes or products related to children.
+Fashion bloggers who do well with middle-aged men could team up with a brand that sells recreational sports equipment or hand tools.

 Strategies for targeting fashion bloggers